 Patricia McConnell The Other End of the Leash, Random House Publishing, NY, USA, 2002

 I love this book!
 I wish that every dog owner could be handed a copy of The Other End of the Leash when they obtain their dog, if not before.
 Dr McConnell is not afraid to admit where she has made mistakes because she knows that it is a crucial step in the learning process – for dogs and humans.
 All canine/human life is here in this short, page-turner.
 Although most of us live very diffrent lifestyles to Dr McConnell, her experience with her own dogs as well as those of her clients can teach us all about living with dogs and improving our mutual relationship.
-She goes into some detail about the differences in body language and communication between primates and canids with useful illustrations which alone make the book worth buying.
+She goes into some detail about the differences in body communication between primates and canids with useful illustrations which alone make the book worth buying.
 By the end, her dogs seem part of an extended family for her readers too.
 There are thoughtful insights into the differences and similarities between canine and human emotions, not least, the inevitable grieving process when a dog dies.

 Karen Pryor Don’t Shoot the Dog!, Surrey, Ringpress Books Ltd, 2002

 Written by the doyenne of clicker training, Don’t Shoot The Dog! has rightly been a revelation to many a dog owner.
 In spite of its sensationalist title (forced on the author by her publisher), this will give you all of the basics regarding how dogs learn and how to train without being overly technical.
 There are handy tables that outline likely training problems and solutions.
 It is sobering to remeber that many difficulties that are soluable with the right approach and a little patience have caused many an animal to be euthanised.
 This book has made a major contribution to halting that knee-jerk reaction.

 Karen sadly now has dementia but luckily she has left a written and video legacy which has and will continue to enable many people and animals to benefit from her wisdom and experience.